-The legal fees charged to the public are higher because each examination for a parcel must always go back all the way to sovereignty (or, in some states, back to the root of title);

-- 2. The costs to cure minor defects are often relatively large compared to the risk being extinguished; - 3.
-The unexpected costs to remedy problems already existing when the vendor came title, which were waived by the vendor's attorney, are certainly not welcomed by the public; and - 4.
+- 1. The legal fees charged to the public are higher because each examination for a parcel must always go back past the last conveyance or mortgage all the way back to sovereignty (or, in some states, back to the root of title); - 2.
+The costs to cure minor defects are often relatively large compared to the risk being extinguished; - 3.
+The unexpected costs to remedy problems already existing when the vendor came into title, which were waived by the vendor's attorney, are certainly not welcomed by the public; and - 4.
 The prior examiner looks inept and/or the subsequent examiner looks unreasonable, when a preexisting defect is waived by one attorney and "caught" by the next.

-("The Why of Standards")
+(The Why of Standards)